Regan E. Ralph

 Martine Target Louis

-Martine joined the Fund in June 2016 and serves as the grants manager for the Sub-Saharan Africa, Middle East and North Africa, and Migrants’ Rights programs.
+Martine joined the Fund in June 2016 and serves as the Interim Director of Grantmaking Operations.
 Before joining the Fund, Martine interned with the Clinton Foundation’s Haiti program.
 Martine is a graduate of Florida International University where she pursued a bachelor’s degree in Political Science and minored in International Relations.
 During her undergraduate career, Martine served as a 2014 Women Who Lead Ambassador and a member of Phi Alpha Delta Pre Law Fraternity, and was awarded with the Excellence in Civic Engagement Medallion of Distinction by the Center for Leadership and Service.
 Martine speaks fluent French and Creole.

 Grants ManagerRead bio